ayedaemon/ayedaemon.github.io/content/post/drafts/elf-chronicles-relocations.md

 ```

-So what happens here is that the `compiler+assembler` creates the `.o` file but are not sure of where these symbol definitions will be located in the final `calc` binary.
-So, it leaves the entries as zeroes and makes an entry in `relocations` section to inform the linker that these locations needs some fixups.

-Now here are 3 things that is required for a relocation to happen:
+Now, there are three essential elements needed for relocation to take place:

-- location where this fix is to be made
+1. The spot where the adjustment needs to be made.
-- The symbol that is involved in the fix
+2. The symbol that's part of the adjustment.
-- An algorithm that is to be used to calculate and apply the fixup.
+3. An algorithm specifying how to calculate and apply the necessary fix.

-In ELF files, relocations are recorded in a separate section with type - `REL` (0x9) or `RELA` (0x4).
+The compiler stores all this information in a special section identified by type - either `REL` (0x9) or `RELA` (0x4).

+- `REL` is used for basic relocation entries.
+- `RELA` is essentially the same as `REL`, but with an extra addend value. *This doesn't significantly impact the concept, though.*

-You can easily identify these sections using `readelf`
+You can easily identify these sections using `readelf`;...

 ```
 ❯ readelf --section-headers --wide main.o